VIEW TRAIL COURTESY AND SAFETY FOR TURKEY MOUNTAIN

 Rising above the west bank of the Arkansas River, River Parks’ Turkey Mountain Urban Wilderness is an untamed oasis in the heart of the city.
 Encompassing over 600 rugged acres, the park’s thick canopy of native trees watch over winding trails, serene ponds and ancient boulders.
 Secured to remain a public park in perpetuity, the Wilderness is a one-of-a-kind regional destination that continues to grow in popularity.

-LEARN MORE ABOUT THE RECENTLY RELEASED DRAFT MASTER PLAN BY WATCHING OR READING THE FOLLOWING NEW LINKS.
+LEARN MORE ABOUT THE MASTER PLAN BY WATCHING OR READING THE FOLLOWING NEWS LINKS.

-Download the November 14, 2019 Presentation outlining the key aspects of the presentation HERE.
-Please note that this presentation is based on several public meetings and over 4,000 public input comments.
+Download the November 14, 2019 Public Presentation Meeting slides outlining the key aspects of the presentation HERE.
+Download a printable document HERE.
+Please note that this presentation is based on several public meetings and over 4,000 public comments.
 It truly is a plan created by the citizens of Tulsa for their vision of what Turkey could look like in the future.
 As of right now, there is no funding to pursue the implementation of any aspect of this plan.
-Download the presentation here.

 YOU HELPED US SHAPE THE TURKEY MOUNTAIN EXPERIENCE